dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 #### 4. Lane finding

-In code blocks 9-11 I copy/modified the source code from the course materials to find lane pixels in an image using sliding windows and fit a polynomial to this.
+In code blocks 9-11, I utilized the code from the course materials to find lane pixels in an image using sliding windows and then used numpy's polyfit() method to fit a polynomial to the found pixels.
 I tried both the histogram and convolution approaches to see what was best.

 Histogram and sliding windows result:
 ![alt text][image7]